ngsilverman/nli/README.md

 # Natural Language Interface (NLI)

+NLI is a tool that converts natural language into shell commands.
+With NLI, you can express your desired actions in plain language, and the tool will generate the corresponding shell commands for you.
+This approach can make it quicker and easier to execute tasks in the terminal, especially when compared to manual command typing.
+NLI is powered by GPT-3, a state-of-the-art language model developed by OpenAI.

 ## Installation

 If you're using a Mac with an arm64 processor you can download the executable directly from [releases](https://github.com/ngsilverman/nli/releases).